 by Lisette Sutherland

-Last week, the Happy Melly Team had a team retrospective… remotely, of course.
+Last week, the Management 3.0 Team had a team retrospective… remotely, of course.

 We recently changed the way we organize ourselves–from a team of nine that met regularly to splitting into four different crews that met at different times.
 We did this because we need to scale, and even though we’re a happy team, we definitely had growing pains.